On the Sample Complexity of Learning for Blind Inverse Problems: Empirical reconstruction of

 with probability at least $1 - 2d$. \end{theorem}

-\begin{proof} See Section~\ref{proof:sampling_bound} \end{proof}
+\begin{proof} See Section~\ref{proof:sampling_bound}. \end{proof}

-This theorem allows several interpretations of the bound for a of sample size $N$.
-The theorem depends on three parameters, $\xi$, $\lambda$ and $d$, which can be balanced in various ways.
-The main choice is $\xi$ (and therefore an associated $\lambda$): for the error bound~\eqref{eq:sampling_bound_main}, smaller values of $\xi$ give sharper bounds, but we need $N$ to satisfy condition~\eqref{eq:bound_N_to_alpha}, where the lower $\xi$, the harder the condition is.
-The parameter $d$ can be adjusted to relax this condition at the cost of a deterioration of the probabilities with which the theorem holds.
+This theorem entails several interpretations.
+It depends on three parameters, $\xi$, $\lambda$ and $d$, which can be balanced in various ways.
+The main choice is $\xi$ (and therefore an associated $\lambda$): smaller values of $\xi$ give sharper bounds, providing that $N$ satisfies condition~\eqref{eq:bound_N_to_alpha}, where the lower $\xi$, the harder the condition is.
+The parameter $d$ can be adjusted to relax this condition at the cost of a deterioration of the probabilities ensuring the validity of the theorem.

-$\lambda$ also plays an important role.
-Indeed, $\lambda$ is crucial for ill-posed problems with $\gamma$ close to zero, as it ensures that $\frac{1}{\gamma + \lambda}$ does not explode, which is necessary for the bound to be meaningful.
-However, $\lambda$ should be chosen carefully as it has a negative impact on the approximation bound previously discussed, and the optimization of this sampling bound should be done by tuning appropriately $\xi$.
+The parameter $\lambda$ also plays an important role.
+Indeed, $\lambda$ is crucial for ill-posed operators $\fop$ as $\gamma$ is close to zero: in this case it ensures that $\frac{1}{\gamma + \lambda}$ does not explode, which is necessary for the bound to be meaningful.
+However, $\lambda$ should be chosen carefully as it has a negative impact on the approximation bound previously discussed.

-In the theorem, the dependence of the sampling bound to the number of samples is implicit.
-We thus provide a corollary to Theorem~\ref{th:main_sampling_bound} where we specialize the values of $\xi$ and $d$ to make the dependency on $N$ explicit.
+Note that in~\eqref{eq:sampling_bound_main}, the dependence to the number of samples $N$ is implicit.
+We thus provide a corollary to Theorem~\ref{th:main_sampling_bound} where we specialize the values of $\xi$ and $d$ making such dependence explicit.

 \begin{corollary} Let $K = \log\pa{n+m}\frac{4\max\pa{\rho_\xv,\rho_\yv}\norm{\Cyy}}{3\norm{\Cxx}^2}$ .
 Then if $N> \max\pa{K, \frac{16K}{\pa{\gamma + \lambda}^2}}$ and $\lambda+\gamma \geq 4\sqrt{\frac{K}{N}}$, we have that